 School Choice Context

 In addition to homeschooling, parents in Arkansas have various educational choices available through open enrollment.
-These options include traditional public schools, vouchers, charter schools, magnet schools, and tax credit scholarships for private schools under the Succeeds Scholarship Program.
+These options include traditional public schools, vouchers, charter schools, magnet schools, and tax credit scholarships for private schools under the Succeed Scholarship Program.
 On March 8, 2023, Governor Sarah Huckabee Sanders signed the Arkansas LEARNS legislation into law, creating the Children’s Educational Freedom Account Program, an educational savings account (ESA).
 Families participating in the program can use public funding to pay for private tuition or approved educational expenses.
 The planned expansion of The Educational Freedom Account Program includes homeschooled students by 2025.

 Commentary